Frozen-Projects/AI_Cactus/README.md

 ## ROADMAP
 - Import and export system : It will allow us persistent conversation between level loads and after restarting project.
 - Multimodal, VLM, TTS features.
+- It currently works on Windows.
+I haven't tested it for packaging.

+## CAUTION
+- I don't have Apple and Linux devices.
+So, I can't offer support for other than Windows and Android.